 Post Summary: What To Do In The Umpqua National Forest in Oregon

-At the time, we had just explored the coast and continued our journey inland through Oregon while on our way back to Seattle.
-We hadn’t seen the ocean in a while, but we definitely reveled in the spectacular Yosemite, and were eager for our next relaxing stop in the…
+We hadn’t seen the ocean in a while, but we definitely reveled in the spectacular Yosemite National Park, and we were eager for our next relaxing stop in the Umpqua National Forest!

 (We are only sharing two stops in this post of MANY you can visit in this forest.
 Keep reading for more suggestions on other things to do/places to see here!)